TLodosDurak/Python-4051/README.md

 **Repo URL:** https://github.com/TLodosDurak/Python4045-HW2.git

 ---
+**Disclaimer:**
+To change between GitHub Accounts, go to Credential Manager in windows and remove the github.
+Then do $git config --list.
+You will found  (eg.user.name=TlLodosDurak user.email=tlodosdurak@gmail.edu).
+Do $git config --global user.email "email@example.com" and
+$git config --global user.name "user" for desired email and user name.
+When you try to push, pop up window will ask you to log in to your GitHub account.
+And then you are set.

+---

 # Problem 1
 Write the code for this problem in a file named p1_Lastname_Firstname.py, as required above.
 In this problem we parse Python files.
 (This is typically done by IDE applications, like Spyder or